 PRO TIP: use keyboard shortcut to quickly search keywords!

-Q: Can I charge a fee for a boat that was purchased using AFC-30s?
+Q: Can I charge a fee for a boat purchased using AFC-30s?

-A: It depends, If you are charging a fee to generate a profit then the fee would be against policy.
-But if the fee is to recoup a Non-appropriated expense such as a salary of a NAF employee or maintenance then a fee is authorized.
+A: It depends; if you are charging a fee to generate a profit, the fee would be against policy.
+But if the fee is to recoup a Non-appropriated expense such as a salary of a NAF employee or maintenance, then a fee is authorized.

 COMDTINST M1710.13D Enclosure (5) NOTE 7: “Fees may be charged to recover the non-appropriated fund costs associated with management and maintenance of APF-provided equipment and materials.
 APF may not be used to procure items to be rented to generate revenue in Category C Activities.”

 Q: Can a unit use MWR funds to buy alcohol?

 There are no prohibitions with the use of morale funds to purchase alcohol as long as the type of alcohol purchased is IAW CG Regs, which is currently beer, wine, or ale; no hard liquor (i.e., rum, scotch, vodka, and the like).